ctc-nt/NAGATO/CONTRIBUTING.md

 ### Feature requests

-Describe the new feature and its use case as detailed as possible.
+When requesting a new feature, describe it and its use case in as much detail as possible.
 It is also valid to contribute code in the form of a pull request as described below, especially for larger enhancements.

-Also consider whether this functionality would be better implemented as a separate tool outside of the core framework.
+Also consider whether this functionality might be better implemented as a separate tool outside of the core framework.

 ## Code contributions